 - A service wired directly into a behavior

 A Behavior Based Service is a RESTful service intended to implement one or more Behaviors defined at the Tenant Service.
 A Behavior is simply a type of functionality, other systems such as CommonWell refer to this as transaction types.
-We call it Behavior because this is how is defined in the Actor model.
+We call it Behavior because this is how it is defined in the Actor model.
 We have Devices that contain Actors each of which implements a particular Behavior.

 Your service must be secured using JWT token authentication.
 This authentication is performed against the Tenant Service.
 The JDK provides the functionality needed to call the tenant service but you need to configure it in your application and use it in your code.

 Once you have a device id you can then use the tenant service to load all the metadata relevant to that device including its connected devices and actors.